brown-ccv/honeycomb-docs/docs/folders.md

 #### `App.js`

 This is the starting point for the app.
-The `<Experiment>` component initializes a `jspsych` experiment.
+The `<Login>` component handles the validation in the different use cases and the `<JsPsychExperiment>` component initializes the `jspsych` experiment.
 This is also where communication is set up with the `electron` and `psiturk` processes.

 #### `App.css`